seli33/knowledgebase-for-rag/detailed_rag.md

 ## Admission Eligibility | Keywords: requirements, prerequisites, qualifications, who can apply, criteria, eligible, eligibility

-**Quick Answer:** The fellowship is for final-year IT students and CS graduates/professionals with math, programming, and Python skills.
+**Quick Answer:** The fellowship is for final year IT students and CS graduates/professionals with math, programming, and Python skills.

 **Details:** To be eligible for the AI Fellowship program, applicants must meet the following requirements: